itswadesh/anne-docs2/docs/admin-manual.md

 ##### Preview

-- You can preview store through this link.
+- You can preview the store through this link.

 ![Image](./anne/store-seo1.png)

 ##### Company SEO Attributes

-- You can add company SEO attributes like- tile ,metadescription etc.
+- You can add company SEO attributes like- title, meta description, etc.

 ![Image](./anne/store-seo2.png)

 #### Store Images

-You can upload images of the store , logo of your store and youtube video and more.
+You can upload images of the store, the logo of your store and youtube videos, and more.

 ![Image](./anne/store-images.png)